Though we are happy to help assist you via email or by phone (502.272.8433), the questions below are commonly asked by parents and families.

 activities.
 During this time, meeting new people and adjusting to new

-situations will take the majority of a freshman's time and
+situations will take the majority of first-year student's time and

 concentration.
 So, unless they're reminded of it, they'll probably be